UtoECat/UtoECat/README.md

 - CMake.
 I have bad relationships with it at this moment, but it should be good....
 Hopefully...
 - Cygwin.
 Wine.
 - c/c++ compilers GCC, CLANG, MINGW.
+- VIM. :e review.txt\nihello, this is my vim review\ni love it.ESCyy333p:wq.
+# linux stuff
+DE: sway, xfce, Lxde.
+Terminal : kitty.
+Distro : Manjaro, Aritx.
+Hate zsh and swap, love bash and zram.
+Hate systemd but forced to use it.